sabify/tonel/README.md

       --encryption <encryption>        Specify an encryption algorithm for using in TCP connections.
                                        Server and client should use the same encryption.
                                        Currently XOR is only supported and the format should be 'xor:key'.
-      --udp-connections <number>       Number of UDP connections per each TCP connection. [default: 1] --auto-rule <interface-name>     Automatically adds and removes required iptables and sysctl rules.
+      --udp-connections <number>       The number of UDP connections per each client. [default: 1] --tun-queues <number>            The number of queues for TUN interface.
+Default is set to the number of CPU cores.
+      --auto-rule <interface-name>     Automatically adds and removes required iptables and sysctl rules.
                                        The argument needs the name of an active network interface that the firewall will route the traffic over it. (e.g. eth0) -d, --daemonize                  Start the process as a daemon.
-      --log-output                     Log output path. default is stdout.
+      --log-output <path>              Log output path.
+Default is stderr.
-      --log-level                      Log output level.
+      --log-level <level>              Log output level.
 It could be one of the following: off, error, warn, info, debug, trace.
   -h, --help                           Print help information -V, --version                        Print version information